CD-Kontent/rich-text-link-checker/README.md

 - If no language codename is provided, will scan default language only.
 - Works with Delivery REST API (and Preview) only.
 - Does not work with Secure Access for Delivery API.
 If Secure Access is enabled, use a Preview API Key.
-- Invalid inputs in any of the input fields will result in failure (e.g., there is no resiliency feature to default to normal Delivery API if Preview API Key is invalid - the Preview API will be called and the request will fail).
+- Invalid inputs in any of the input fields will result in failure (e.g., there is no resiliency feature to default to normal Delivery API if Preview API Key is invalid - the Preview API will be called, and the request will fail).
 - There is no validation on the input fields.
-Environment IDs and API Keys are complex strings and I don't have access to the algorithms governing them; and language codenames can be configured by users, making them unpredictable.
+Environment IDs and API Keys are complex strings, and I don't have access to the algorithms governing them; and language codenames can be configured by users, making them unpredictable.
 - Results do not persist between operations - beginning a new scan will remove the results of any previous scans.

 ### Features